ktaylor63/southeast/site/content/articles/growing-trees-saving-species.md

 ## Reese Thompson: ‘The real treasure’

-**McRAE, Georgia**  -- When he surveys the trees that rise in irregular columns against the Georgia sky, Reese Thompson gets a glimpse of the great beyond.
+**McRae, Georgia**  -- When he surveys the trees that rise in irregular columns against the Georgia sky, Reese Thompson gets a glimpse of the great beyond.

 “Trees are as close to immortality as I can get,” said Thompson, a South Georgia farmer whose longleaf holdings stretch into thousands of acres.
 “A lot of these trees will outlive me.”